adamparzi/Commute-MBTA/README.md

-An MBTA tracker purpose-built for Boston commuters with a straightforward and informative interface.
+An MBTA tracker purpose-built for Boston commuters with a straightforward interface.

 https://commutembta.netlify.app/